openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 <a href="https://openspim.org/images/ConfigArduinoLaser.png" target="_blank" title="Configuring an ArduinoUNO board in µManager for Camera-Laser synchronization"><img src="https://openspim.org/images/ConfigArduinoLaser.png" width="750"><figcaption>Multi camera, Laser and Arduino “Startup” preset values for a newly created “System” configuration group in µManager.</figcaption></a></br>

 -   <span style="color:#000000; font-weight:bold">Step 6: (Optional)</span>
-Ti acquire images with µManager’s “Multi-Dimensional Acquisition” (MDA) we recommend creating another “Group” called “Channels” in which the “Arduino-Switch-State” has been selected.
+To acquire images with µManager’s “Multi-Dimensional Acquisition” (MDA) we recommend creating another “Group” called “Channels” in which the “Arduino-Switch-State” has been selected.
 This allows to toggle the digital output pattern across Pin-8 to Pin-13, which can be used in the MDA as a channel.
 It is useful to get familiarized with the digital output pattern to better understand how pins 8-13 are switched using single number values from 0-63 as described at the [Arduino µManager website](https://micro-manager.org/Arduino).
 In our example we will toggle between pin 13 and pin 12 with the Arduino-Switch-State values 16 and 32 respectively.
 The figure below depicts how Pin-13 and Pin-12 are wired to control the two laser shutters, 488 and 561 respectively.</br>In the same way another "Group" can be created and e.g., named "Camera" whereby the "Core-Camera" can be selected to quickly toggle between MultiCamera and the two sister cameras (Camera 1 and Camera 2) respectively using µManager's group panel.

 -   <span style="color:#000000; font-weight:bold">Step 7:</span>